AngelPedroza/monty-1/README.md

 A project for [Holberton School](https://www.holbertonschool.com/), this is an interpreter for Monty bytecodes files.
 ### Why?
 This project reviewed the concepts of file input/output, linked lists, and stack.
+### Requirements of project
+- Ubuntu 14.04 LTS
+- all `.c` files pass [`Betty`](https://github.com/holbertonschool/Betty) style: [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
+- maximum of one global variable
+- no more than 5 functions per file
+- prototypes of all functions are included in header file called `monty.h`
+- all header files are include guarded
+- allowed to use standard library
 ### Compilation
 The files are to be compiled this way:
 ```